Render interpolation of new rows from columns (or vice-versa)

 Gower, Gardner–Lubbe, & le Roux (2011) provide two visualizations of this

-), and a centroid of the weighted units scaled by the number of
+calculation: a tail-to-head sequence of weighted units (type = "sequence"), and a centroid of the weighted units scaled by the number of

-units (type = "centroid"
+units (type = "centroid").

 WARNING: